5 Best Ways to Receive Money from Abroad

 You’ll usually find competitive foreign exchange rates and lower transaction fees with international money transfer providers.

-Some well-known international money transfer providers are Wise, PayPal, Revolut, Remitly, among others.
+Some well-known international money transfer providers are Wise, PayPal, Revolut, and Remitly.

 3. Online Multi-currency Account